 In Copenhagen, the harmony between the bike lanes and road lanes of the city is super-cool and very receptive.
 We used the Lime Scooters to get around as I found them a lot more fun.

-After the Contiki tour, my friend and I went scooter riding at midnight and it was so fun to see the city at this time.
+After the Contiki trip to Scandinavia, my friend and I went scooter riding at midnight and it was so fun to see the city at this time.
 Going from hot dog stand to hot dog stand, we discovered loads of different flavours, meats, veggies, and toppings.
 It was so nice and cozy to eat on the go like this.

 You don’t have to stay inside to find cozy moments